Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological single-particle physics

-In the right panel we consider a Harper-Hofstadter-Floquet (HHF) model with magnetic flux $\alpha = 1/2$.
-In our calculation, a synthetic vector gauge potential along $y$ is realized by imposing $\phi_{ij}^n = \pi x_i$ for all links directed along the positive-$y$ direction.
-In contrast to the non-topological nature of the time-independent HH model at $\alpha=1/2$ with the two bands touching at a Dirac point, the chirality of the Hopping sequence considered in our calculations as indicated in Fig.\ref{hop} leads to the opening of a finite topological gap.
+In Fig.\ref{spectra}(b2-b3) we show the spectrum of a Harper-Hofstadter-Floquet (HHF) model where the couplings of the standard Harper-Hofstadter model are periodically applied in time according to the sequence shown in Fig.\ref{hop}.
+In particular, we focus our attention on the most intriguing $\alpha=1/2$ case.
+In contrast to the non-topological nature of the underlying static model, the chirality of the chosen hopping sequence leads to the opening of a finite topological gap.
 This is witnessed by the appearance of topological edge states within the gap and by the onset of finite (and opposite) values of the Chern numbers of the two bands.
-Of course, the width of the topological gap is only sizable for sizable values of the hopping phase $\theta$ (here we have used $\theta=\pi/4$), and closes down as one approaches the trotterized limit $\theta\to 0$ recovering the time-independent limit.
-These single-particle bands are the starting point of our analysis of two-particle bound states, the so-called doublons.
+Of course, the width of the topological gap is only sizable for sizable values of the hopping angle $\theta$ [in Fig.\ref{spectra}(b3) we use $\theta=\pi/4$], and closes down as one approaches the good trotterization regime $\theta\to 0$ recovering the time-independent limit [see Fig.\ref{spectra}(b2)].

+These properties of the single-particle bands are the starting point of our analysis of the two-body physics.